open-telemetry/opamp-spec/specification.md

     // Flags is a bit mask.
 Values below define individual bits.

-    // ReportFullState flag can be used by the Server if the Agent did not include
+    // ReportFullState flag can be used by the Server if the Client did not include
     // some sub-message in the last AgentToServer message (which is an allowed
     // optimization) but the Server detects that it does not have it (e.g. was
     // restarted and lost state).
 The detection happens using